 Participant 1: This system has a lot of alarms.
 It’s part of the safety features.
-Unfortunately, I don’t need much insulin at night and this system will alarm when you receive the minimum amount of insulin (required by the algorithm) after 2 hours.
-Because of my nighttime insulin needs are decreased, the pump alarms probably 2-3 nights per week.
+Unfortunately, I don’t need much insulin at night and this system will alarm when you receive the minimum amount of insulin (required by the algorithm) after two hours.
+Because of my nighttime insulin needs are decreased, the pump alarms probably two to three nights per week.
 It’s annoying, but it’s for safety.

 Participant 2: I woke up feeling better.
 I had more energy throughout the day and was in a better mood.

 BT1: What did you think of the pump quality?

 Participant 1: Pump quality … I think that because of the variety of pumps on the market, quality can be defined differently from person to person.
 As I mentioned before, I came from a quiet touch screen insulin pump.
 I had to get used to/am still getting used to the physical buttons.
 I’m not a huge fan of the button clicking when I’m in class.
 It makes it a little harder to be discrete.
 I am glad to hear that this pump has joined the market as a “waterproof” pump.
 I really like the integrated pump clip (I think Animas also has an integrated pump clip, but my sad t:slim does not).
 From what I hear, this pump clip is way better (and stronger) than the previous pump clip for Medtronic pumps.
 The screen looks really nice (a huge upgrade from the calculator screen from the 530g).

 Participant 2: The pump can be frustrating to use because of so many alarms.
 I found that the pump was not sturdy either.
 I broke five pumps in the year of the trial.
 I bumped it, and it broke or had software issues, battery problems, blue tooth malfunctions.